Related articles as a way to keep readers

-- you can manually set articles for each entry
+- you can manually set articles for each post

 So there are a whole bunch of ways.

-Of course, it's best to set everything manually, but what if someone has already published l a few hundred articles?
+Of course, it's best to set everything up manually, but what if someone has already published several hundred articles?

-The final determining factor is the customizability of appearance.
-This is also important because sometimes predefined templates are simply truncated and do not allow for changes.
+The last determining factor is the customizability of the look.
+This is also important because sometimes the predefined templates are simply truncated and do not allow for changes.

-The list of plugins is below , which will allow you to add related posts to your site:
+Below is a list of plugins that will allow you to add related posts to your site:

-- Contextual Related Posts - lots of options, perhaps one of the best free plugins.
+- Contextual Related Posts - many options, probably one of the best free plugins.

-- WordPress Related Posts Plugin - AddThis is one of the freshest suggestions, very fast and growing in popularity.
+- WordPress Related Posts Plugin - AddThis is one of the latest offerings, very fast and gaining popularity.

-- Bibblio is a paid solution, although there is a free plan (limited of course) .
-It's worth checking what you can get by paying for this feature on your site.
+- Bibblio is a paid solution, although there is also a free plan (with limitations, of course).
+It is worth checking what you can get by paying for such an opportunity on your site.